 The infrastructure manager requests capital from the Plan as needed.
 The Plan is contractually obligated to honour the manager's capital calls until the undrawn capital commitment is depleted.
-The Plan has adequate liquidity to honour its undrawn capital commitments.

 The infrastructure manager uses internal valuation policies to establish a fair value for the underlying assets.
 The valuations are prepared quarterly and take into account various economic, operational and financial assumptions.